GENI-NSF/geni-tools/doc/omni-design-notes.md

 credential, create or renew a slice, list aggregates, list a user's slices or projects, etc. Each call parses the commandline arguments (not options) itself.
-Calls to the proper framework to do the clearinghouse call are typically wrapped in _do_ssl to support automatic retry.
+Calls to the proper framework to do the clearinghouse call are typically wrapped in `_do_ssl` to support automatic retry.

-`amhandler` supports calls to aggregates, including all AM APIv2, v2, v3, and adopted v4 calls.
+`amhandler` supports calls to aggregates, including all AM APIv2, v2, v3, and adopted v4 calls (http://groups.geni.net/geni/wiki/GAPI_AM_API).
 In addition, a number of aggregate specific calls are supported.
-Each call parses the arguments itself (e.g. to get out the slice name), and calls to the aggregate itself are wrapped in _do_ssl.
+Each call parses the arguments itself (e.g. to get out the slice name), and calls to the aggregate itself are wrapped in `_do_ssl`.
 The amhandler tries to auto-correct the AM API version in use, taking into account the requested AM API version and what version of the AM API is supported at the aggregate(s) being contacted.
 It may adjust the API version, or adjust the URL at which it contacts the